 There are several multi-touch attribution models marketers can rely on that look at user-level data, i.e., the effect that user-level events (clicks, impressions) have on the ultimate goal.
 Each of these models scale ad effectiveness differently.

 Multi-touch attribution models have become important for marketers, especially those looking to measure the impact of digital campaigns.
 This is because they provide a more granular, person-level view than traditional aggregate methods such as media mix modeling.

 One of the top benefits of multi-touch attribution is that it provides visibility into the success of touchpoints across the entire buyer’s journey.
 This is critical, as consumers are becoming increasingly adept at avoiding marketing messages.
-Marketers must take steps to customize their messaging to meet consumers on the right channel at the right time.
+Marketers must utilize data-driven marketing to customize their messaging to meet consumers on the right channel at the right time.
 The granular data offered by multi-touch attribution enables this, helping marketers to identify audiences across channels and determine those users’ specific marketing desires.

 In addition to helping marketers improve the consumer experience, multi-touch attribution also helps marketers to achieve higher ROI for their marketing investments, illuminating where spend is most and least effective.
 This can also help to shorten sales cycles by engaging consumers with fewer but more impactful marketing messages.